soenkehahn/rc-quines/README.md

 # How to submit a PR?

 Fork this repo.
+Then, the workflow depends on whether you submit code for an interpreted language like Python or Ruby or a compiled language like C.

+## Interpreted languages

-Then create a PR that adds a new directory to this repo that contains one file called `quine`.
+Create a PR that adds a new directory to this repo that contains one file called `quine`.
 That file has to be executable (`chmod +x ./quine`) and it'll be executed without specifying an interpreter, so it should probably include